Moogle: Creation and development

 The original Moogle design was created by Koichi Ishii, an artist and game designer who worked on the original Final Fantasy (1987) and Final Fantasy II (1988); he had earlier created the recurring Chocobo character.
 Ishii had designed what would become the Moogle during his elementary school days, when he drew a number of fantasy creatures.
 Inspired by his love for koalas, he drew the early Moogle, imagining a white koala with bat wings that would blow up its body to float and fly.
 The original design also included the large noses.
-A Moogle-like creature called a Cryon was designed for Final Fantasy II, but was ultimately reworked and renamed as the "Giant Beaver" enemy.
+A Moogle-like creature called a Kryon was designed for Final Fantasy II, but was ultimately reworked and renamed as the "Giant Beaver" enemy.
 They were dropped as no place could be found for them in the game's story, but they were incorporated into Final Fantasy III (1990) at Ishii's request.

 According to the game's producer Hiromichi Tanaka, the Moogles were originally placed where they were in-game because the team "wanted someone to put in these caves".
 He never remembered them being significant during development, and was surprised when they took off as a series mascot.
 Moogles were going to be one of a trio of characters alongside the Chocobo and a third animal creation that ended up being scrapped.
 According to Ishii, in this trio the Moogle would have been "the spacey one, easygoing and sometimes showing a flair for comedy where it's the butt of the joke."

 Unlike Chocobos, which were intended to be essentially mute, the Moogles are capable of speech; originally distinguished by a "meow" sound, by Final Fantasy V (1992) they were given a more distinct "kupo" sound.
 Ishii described their ability to speak as a convenience issue, so the players could be guided when they reached the Moogles' home, and attributed their dialogue to the game's writer.
 In a different interview, Ishii could not clearly recall the source of the name, but thought it was a compound of the Japanese words for "bat" and "mole".
 The Moogles' name was originally translated into English by Ted Woolsey; notably in the original release of Final Fantasy Tactics, the more literal "Mogri" was used, but was changed back to the established version for a later remake.

 Since its creation, a number of other artists have created redesigns for the Moogle.
 When recurring Final Fantasy artist Yoshitaka Amano redesigned the Moogle for Final Fantasy VI (1994), he added narrow slit-like eyes and a pom-pom-tipped antenna.
 Speaking in a later interview Ishii approved of the design changes.
 For Final Fantasy Tactics Advance (2003), artist Ryoma Ito heavily redesigned the moogle; he recalled that the game's producer Yasumi Matsuno approved of the redesign.
 Other artists that have created notable Moogle redesigns include Toshiyuki Itahana (Crystal Chronicles, Mobius), Toshitaka Matsuda (XIII-2), and Yusaku Nakaaki (Type-0).